hu8813/push_swap/README.md

 # Update: not compatible with new subject

-according to new subject, you need in average less than 700 operations for 100 numbers.
+according to new subject, you need less than 700 operations for 100 numbers.

 radix sort would not be enough to pass anymore!